 The methods for assessing the energy saving achieved by the individual measures implemented are now included in the guidelines issued by the MED in 2017 and in May 2019 (Operator's guide prepared by GSE).
-Updated operational guidelines are expected within 2022.
+Updated operational guidelines was issued in May 2022, containing important clarifications on eligible projects and about methodology to be followed in the incentive request submission.

 It should be also noted that on 5 September 2011, the MED issued a decree providing for a special incentive regime for Combined Heat and Power ("CHP").
-Such incentives (granted for a 10-year period or for a 15-year period if CHP comes with district heating) cannot be aggregated with regular energy efficiency certificates (as defined by the MED Decrees mentioned above).
+Such incentives (granted for a 10-year period or for a 15- year period if CHP comes with district heating) cannot be aggregated with regular energy efficiency certificates (as defined by the MED Decrees mentioned above).
 Such Decree was partially amended by the Decree dated 8 August 2012, which modified the definition of "reconstruction" provided therein, but was not modified afterwards and is still fully in force.